thanos-io/thanos/docs/proposals-accepted/202206-block-series-deletion-compactor.md

 * Series are deleted at normal compaction.
 This might need to wait a long time and hard to apply for blocks at the max compaction level.
 * Rewrite blocks separately.
 This needs more coordination with compaction to avoid duplicate/unnecessary work.

-To overcome those challenges, we propose two options.
+To overcome those challenges, we propose three options.

 #### Option 1: Compactor Scans Blocks